 6. Sévérine portrayed by Berenice Marlohe in ‘Skyfall’

-Sévérine’s on the list becuase she made a lasting impression on me when I left the theatre after watching ‘Skyfall’: considering Marlohe was the most unknown of the big names in the film she pulled of a terrific performance to make herself rememberable.
+Sévérine’s on the list because she made a lasting impression on me when I left the theater after watching ‘Skyfall’: considering Marlohe was the most unknown of the big names in the film she pulled of a terrific performance to make herself memorable.
 Marlohe’s character is a traditional femme fatale – something they needed to spice the franchise up after the mediocre Bond Girls of ‘Quantum of Solace’ and she will go down in Bond Girl history after having a contemporary memorable scene including a shot-glass.

 5. Anya Amasova portrayed by Barbara Bach in ‘The Spy who Loved Me’